Team run the Robin Hood Half for Autism East Midlands!

 Find out more

-If you would like to know more about Autism East Midlands and its services, the charity does an excellent job of educating the community and providing resources.
+If you would like to know more, the charity does an excellent job of educating the community and providing resources.
 For more information, visit their site by following this link:

 It’s also not too late to give.
 Our team page is available here:Back to News